liamzdenek/ferment-ai/memory-bank/techContext.md

 1. **core-constructs-lib**
    - Contains core constructs and task definitions
+   - Defines WorkflowTask, BaseModel, BaseCapability, and BaseCapabilityParser
+   - Includes CapableModel, MCPCapability, and TagCapabilityParser
-   - Defines the relationship between agents and what they have access to
+   - Defines the relationship between components and what they have access to
    - Does not contain runtime implementation

 2. **runtime-common**